ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - `address receiver` The address of whose tokens are transferred to.

-Throw when the cause of failure is the receiver in a transfer.
+Used when the cause of failure is the receiver in a transfer.

 - MUST NOT be thrown for approval operations.
 - MUST be thrown for unintended transfers to the zero address.